Erwin Helmchen: PSV Chemnitz

 In 1928, Helmchen joined PSV Chemnitz.
-He scored in his first five seasons at PSV 213 goals in the regional championship rounds, However, they found fierce rivalry with the local competitors Chemnitzer BC.
+He scored 213 goals in his first five seasons at PSV in the regional championship rounds.
+However, they found fierce rivalry with local competitors Chemnitzer BC.
 In 1932, PSV managed to reach the Central German football championship final against Dresdner SC to win 3–2 after extra-time.
 Helmchen scored 51 goals in the championship for PSV, with a total of 120 goals in the 1931–32 season.
 PSV later participated in the 1932 German football championship, where they lost 2–3 to the eventual German champions Bayern Munich in the quarter-finals.
 However, Helmchen managed to score 5 goals in that competition to finish in second place behind Karl Ehmer.

 The Gauliga Sachsen was inaugurated in 1933.
-Helmchen with his club in the debut season 1933–34 finished third behind Dresdner SC and VfB Leipzig.
+In the debut 1933–34 season, PSV Chemnitz finished third behind Dresdner SC and VfB Leipzig.
 In 1934–35 and 1935–36 seasons, PSV Chemnitz managed to win two titles in the Gauliga Sachsen, both in front of the Dresdner SC.
 In the 1935 German football championship, PSV lost in the semi-finals 2–3 against the eventual winners FC Schalke 04, both PSV goals were scored by Helmchen.
-In total Helmchen scored 678 goals in 372 official matches for PSV Chemnitz.
+In total Helmchen scored 667 goals in 338 official matches for PSV Chemnitz.

 In the 1935–36 Reichsbundpokal (de), PSV won against Gauliga Südwest/Mainhessen team in the final, with Helmchen scoring nine goals in total.
 In the 1936 German football championship group stage, PSV defeated Schalke 3–2 in front of 40,000 spectators in Dortmund's Stadion Rote Erde, and Helmchen contributed two goals to the win.
 However, Schalke managed to win 2–1 against PSV at Ostragehege to advance to the next round on goal difference.
 With a total of ten goals, Helmchen once again underlined his above-average qualifications in the final round.

-PSV was runner-up with his team in the 1936–37 season, then third in 1938 and 1941, but it was no longer enough to make another entry into the final round of the German championship.
+PSV was runner-up in the 1936–37 season, then third in 1938 and 1941, but it was no longer enough to make another entry into the final round of the German championship.
 However, PSV lost two Reichsbundpokal finals in 1936–37 against Gauliga Niederrhein and 1939–40 Gauliga Bayern teams, as Helmchen was a captain in the latter final.